Why Employee Turnover Is a Problem

 Each employee turnover costs between 30% – 150% of the remuneration package for that role.

 So, if you have a role worth $50,000, each turnover costs your business between $15,000 – $75,000 depending on the skill specialisation.

 If your turnover rate is increasing in your business, then these hidden costs will also be increasing.
-That’s why it pays to keep an eye on employee turnover in your business and if you start to see a trend, then finding out why it is increasing and take action to reign it in.
+That’s why it pays to keep an eye on employee turnover in your business and if you start to see a trend, then finding out why it is increasing (paying particular attention to the managers in the team as they have a strong impact on employee turnover) and take action to reign it in.